smallwat3r/rpi-gardener/README.md

       "plant-3": 52.1
     }

-Validation rules:
+Validation:
-- `plant_id` (keys): alphanumeric, hyphens, and underscores only (max 64 chars)
+- `plant_id`: alphanumeric, hyphens, underscores (max 64 chars)
-- `moisture` (values): number between 0-100 (percentage)
+- `moisture`: number between 0-100 (percentage)

-## Security
+## Data Management

-This project is designed for local home networks only:
-- No authentication on the dashboard or API
-- No HTTPS/TLS encryption
-- WebSocket connections are unauthenticated

-If exposing beyond your local network, consider adding:
-- Reverse proxy with authentication (e.g., nginx basic auth)
-- HTTPS via Let's Encrypt
-- Firewall rules
+- Historical data older than 3 days is automatically deleted
+- Database persisted in Docker volume `rpi-gardener-db`
+- Regenerate SSL certs by removing volume: `docker volume rm rpi-gardener-certs`

 ## Troubleshooting

 **Pico stops sending data**: The Pico can lose sync.
-A cron job restarts it every 3 hours (see Production section above).
+Add a cron job to restart it periodically:

-**Database grows too large**: Data older than 3 days is auto-deleted during polling cycles.
+    0 */3 * * * (cd /home/pi/rpi-gardener && make mprestart)

-**Email notifications not working**: Ensure `GMAIL_PASSWORD` uses an App Password (not your account password).
-Check logs for SMTP errors.
+**Email notifications not working**: Ensure `GMAIL_PASSWORD` uses a Gmail App Password (not your account password).

+**Container won't start**: Check that I2C is enabled and devices exist:

+    ls -la /dev/i2c-* /dev/gpiomem

+## Security

+This project is designed for local home networks:
+- HTTPS with self-signed certificates
+- No authentication on dashboard or API
+- Do not expose to the internet without additional security

 ## Wiring